Alessandro1103/obsidian/Vault1/Zettelkasten/CSP PT2.md

 It is sound = return an equivalent network

-**Enforcing Arc Consistency** (inference, version2):
-It is sound = return an equivalent network
+**Enforcing Arc Consistency** (inference, version2): remove variable domain values until $\gamma$ is arc consistent It is sound = return an equivalent network
-It is subsumes Forward Checking =
+It is subsumes Forward Checking = return a tighter network

 ---
 # References